HexdDesign/Eww-Sidebar-QuickApps/README.md

 >Designed to be toggled open/closed from Polybar

-_A slim quickapps sidebar toggled open from Polybar that enable easy access to your favorite apps._
+_A slim quickapps sidebar toggled open from Polybar that enable easy access to your favorite apps, with a user photo at the top._